English not your home language? No problem!

 Our broad and balanced curriculum is accessed by all pupils.
 Adaptions are made to support specific curriculum needs, for example where a need to develop more independence is identified.

-As well as Teachers, Loughton Manor First School staffing is made up of one Higher Level Teaching Assistant, thirteen year group Teaching Assistants, two EAL Teaching Assistants, plus six 1:1 Teaching Assistants.
-The Inclusion Manager manages the 1:1 support staff and directs them to work in specific year groups, with individual pupils.
+As well as Teachers, Loughton Manor First School staffing is made up of one Higher Level Teaching Assistant, nine year group Teaching Assistants, two EAL Teaching Assistants, one specialist SEND teaching assistant plus seven 1:1 Teaching Assistants.
+The Inclusion Manager manages the 1:1 support staff and directs them to work in specific year groups, with individual pupils and small groups.
 The use of these additional adults is closely monitored by the Inclusion Manager to ensure maximum impact on pupil learning, progress and engagement.

 If appropriate, the Inclusion Manager will organise specific 1:1 or small group interventions to address specific areas of need.
-Currently a range of different interventions are delivered throughout the school and these change on a termly basis depending on the needs of the children.
-Literacy interventions may include Boosting Reading, Reading Recovery and Letters and Sounds.
-Maths interventions may include Numicon or small maths groups.
+Currently a range of different interventions are delivered throughout the school as part of the Quality First Teaching provision and these change on a termly basis depending on the needs of the children.
+Literacy interventions may include Reading Recovery, individual priority reading and Letters and Sounds.
+Maths interventions may include Numicon or small maths catch up groups.
 Other interventions also take place to address specific areas of a child’s development, for example fine motor skills, and programmes such as Rainbow Road or Funky Fingers may be used to develop these skills.

 Adaptions to the school or classroom environment may be needed in order to meet the needs of specific pupils.
-This may involve purchasing specialist furniture or writing equipment, or may involve providing pupils with alternative methods of recording their work, for example an iPad or Talking Tin.
+This may involve purchasing specialist furniture or writing equipment, or may involve providing pupils with alternative methods of recording their work, for example an iPad, Talking Tin or the use of Clicker.

 At the end of every term, the Inclusion Manager looks at the data for each year group for the three core subjects, Reading, Writing and Maths, and this data is used to monitor and evaluate the overall effectiveness of our school’s SEND provision.
 This information is then used to inform our planning for the following academic year.

 The Inclusion Manager works closely with Class Teachers and Teaching Assistants to ensure that pupils feel happy and safe at Loughton Manor First School.
-We are able to provide 1:1 or small group work to support any additional social, emotional and mental health difficulties.
+We endeavour to actively support any child exhibiting social, emotional and mental health difficulties.
 The Inclusion Manager monitors pupils’ attendance and can provide support to parents with this.

 We aim to teach pupils to become respectful, resilient and mindful of others’ thoughts and feelings, through a consistent approach to expectations of behaviour across all year groups in order to prevent bullying.
 We use Restorative Practice to promote positive behaviour and respectful relationships.